-If you fancy yourself an entrepreneur, you’ve probably considered becoming a franchisee.
+If you fancy yourself an entrepreneur, you’ve probably considered investing in a franchise.
 It seems like a simple way to rake in money hand over fist.
 After all, the franchisor has done all the hard work of creating a business framework.

-As an investor, you can buy the rights to open a McDonald’s, a Dunkin Donuts, or a frozen yogurt shop.
+As an investor (or franchisee), you can buy the rights to open a McDonald’s, a Dunkin Donuts, or a frozen yogurt shop.
 You’ll also have to pay ongoing percentage of all sales to the franchisor.

 Franchises can be an amazing investment opportunity, but before you jump into a franchising agreement, you need to ask these seven questions.